Parker Conrad: Zenefits

 In 2012, he joined the Y Combinator program, taking on Laks Srini from SigFig as co-founder of a new company.
 Using $20,000 in savings and inspired by the recent launch of the Affordable Care Act and his own experience as a cancer patient, Conrad launched Zenefits in September 2012.
 The software company focused on health insurance and payroll, and was incorporated in January 2013.
-The company offered free human resources software to small businesses, and served as a broker when companies used the service to purchase health insurance for its employees.
+The company offered free human resources software to small businesses, and was a broker when companies used the service to purchase health insurance for its employees.
 It quickly took off, receiving millions in early funding rounds from venture capital firms such as Andreessen Horowitz and Institutional Venture Partners.

 In 2014, Zenefits was named the fastest-growing startup of the year.
 After only two years of existence, the company had 1,600 employees, 10,000 customers, and a $4.5 billion valuation.
 In 2015, Conrad was listed as Number 20 on Fortune's 40 Under Forty list.
 Also in 2015, he ranked #22 on Forbes' America's Richest Entrepreneurs Under 40 list.

 In the fall of 2015, Zenefits came under scrutiny for allegedly failing to comply with state health insurance regulations; the company was subject to an investigation by the website BuzzFeed News.
 On 8 February 2016, Conrad resigned from Zenefits after it was discovered the company used unlicensed brokers to sell health insurance in multiple states.
 He also left the Zenefits board.
 In the aftermath of the investigation, Conrad's replacement as CEO, former COO David O. Sacks announced that the valuation of the company would be halved and investors' positions "trued up" in an effort at rectification, while 10% of employees accepted an offer of a two-month separation package.
 In October 2017, without admitting or denying guilt, Conrad agreed to pay a fine to the U.S. Securities and Exchange Commission to settle charges of misleading investors about regulatory compliance.